Makaiko Kheti: Background and writing

 During the Rana rule in Nepal, government permission was required for anything to be published.
-According to the National Code of Nepal (1854) passed by Prime Minister Jung Bahadur Rana, the book had to be given to the Nepali Bhasha Prakashini Samiti (Samiti), which would review it and grant permission to publish if it seemed appropriate.
-Anyone who was caught publishing or printing a document without permission was fined 50 Nepalese rupees; if the work contained anything that was deemed offensive to the Rana dynasty, all of the copies would be seized by the Samiti and most of the time destroyed.
+According to the National Code of Nepal (1854) passed by Prime Minister Jung Bahadur Rana, the book had to be given to the Nepali Bhasha Prakashini Samiti (Samiti) for review and seeking permission for publication.
+Anyone who was caught publishing or printing a document without permission was fined 50 Nepalese rupees; if the work contained anything that was deemed offensive to the Rana dynasty, all of the copies were to be seized by the Samiti and usually destroyed.

-Author Krishna Lal Adhikari had received permission from the Samiti prior to the book's release.
+Krishna Lal Adhikari had received permission from the Samiti prior to the book's release.
 He was working for the Rana government; reportedly he had asked Kaiser Shumsher Jang Bahadur Rana, son of Chandra Shumsher, who had given him the permission to publish the book.
 His friend had given him an Indian book about maize cultivation which inspired Adhikari to write a book about farming.
 It is unknown if the book was intended to be an agricultural manual or a political satire.